1989 Canadian federal budget: Provinces

 Every single provincial governments was opposed to the budget.
 As per example, Manitoba's PC premier Gary Filmon said he was "extremely disappointed" by the budget.
 Both him and Quebec premier Robert Bourassa called on other provinces to oppose the budget, which he saw as a ploy to transfer the federal government's financial burden on to the provinces.

-Provinces were especially introduction of a federal sales tax.
+Provinces were especially irritated by the introduction of a federal sales tax.
 Shortly after the budget was presented, Bourassa and Ontario premier David Peterson called for its introduction to be cancelled.
 They were subsequently joined in this effort by British Columbia premier Bill Vander Zalm and Newfoundland and Labrador premier Clyde Wells.
 The former had previously claimed the budget was "worse than expected".

 Parti Québécois leader and Leader of the Opposition in the National Assembly of Quebec Jacques Parizeau called for Quebec to patriate Employment Insurance from Canada in reaction to the cuts proposed to the program in the budget.